Hi,

 Whether you are currently in Australia as a temporary resident or a wannabe permanent resident in Australia, knowing how to go about Australia immigration will be of huge benefit to you.
 Australia skilled immigration is a major activity that contributes to the well-being of Australia’s economy.

 How will you know for sure that you have the opportunity to immigrate to Australia?
 How will you determine what is required to be improved to make your chances at Australia immigration better if not assured?
-For this, you have the Australia points calculator.
+For this, you have the Australia PR points calculator.
 The calculations of how you will score in the points system of Australia immigration are pretty easy if you knew what scores how much.

 On this page, we will look at the Australia points calculator and how scores are determined in it.
 We are going to give you enough insight into the basics of Australia skilled migration.